 Furthermore, the bill includes a pilot program to streamline administrative requirements related to workers' compensation claims, defining "administrative requirements" to encompass various processes imposed on workers and providers.
-Self-insurers in the pilot program must report on claims as requested, and the program will take precedence over conflicting statutes.
-The director is tasked with providing legislative committees with recommendations by July 1, 2030, regarding the pilot program's future, while the Department of Labor and Industries is authorized to adopt necessary rules for implementation.
-The act is set to take effect on July 1, 2026, with certain sections expiring on June 30, 2027.
+Self-insurers in the pilot program must report on relevant claims, and the program will take precedence over conflicting existing statutes.
+The bill mandates a report by July 1, 2030, on the pilot program's effectiveness and potential expansions, while introducing new sections for the Department of Labor and Industries to adopt necessary rules.
+The act is set to take effect on July 1, 2026, with certain sections expiring on June 30, 2027, and others taking effect on that same date.

 Statutes affected: